 The mistakes we have seen are from people who simply purchased a policy themselves and did not understand how disability insurance works.

-Moreover, many agents think they know disability insurance, but they don’t.
-That happened to my family.
+This situation happened to my family.
 A personal story: my wife needed disability insurance.
 A co-worker referred an agent to us.
-My wife had a temporary condition during the pregnancy of our first child which at that point, occurred a two or three years before.
+My wife had a temporary condition during the pregnancy of our first child which at that point, occurred two or three years before.
 The condition wasn’t disabling by any means.
 She was working just fine when we met the agent.
-We even had another child at that point with no issue.
+We even had another child at that point with no issues.
 We submitted the policy.

 My wife was later declined due to the condition.
 It made no sense.
 And, the agent was nowhere to be found to help us through it.
 We did finally obtain disability insurance, sans the agent.
 (That was actually when I delved into the disability insurance area and have been helping individuals and families ever since.)

 There are insurances myself I don’t delve into.
 The reason is that I feel I am not an expert in these insurances.
 For example, while I understand health insurance, recommending and advising plans is something I won’t do.
 I refer that to an expert team I work with.

 How To Avoid Mistake #3

 You don’t want to tackle disability insurance alone.
 Like the previous mistakes so far, disability insurance selection requires the assistance of a knowledgeable and reputable agent.
 Sure, you can try to tackle it on your own, but the consequences might be severe.
 You won’t know until you file a claim.